ndush/budget-tracker-app/README.md

 ## Features
 A user can:
-1.Add expenses which have a name and a cost
+1.Add expenses/income which have a name and a cost 2.Remove expenses/income
-2.Remove expenses
 3.View the items they have been spending on

 # Getting Started with Budget Tracker (with REACT)